 12. Use Carom Seeds to Relieve Heartburn

-Carom seeds or ajwain as they are known in India, is an age old remedy for heartburn and other gastric problems.
-It is one of the finest Ayurvedic remedy for heartburn and gas.
+Carom seeds or ajwain as they are known in India is an age-old remedy for heartburn and other gastric problems.
+It is one of the finest Ayurvedic remedies for heartburn and gas.
 Carom seeds have anti-acidic properties and thus act as natural antacids.
 Thymol present in carom seeds act against acidity and gives you relief from heartburn.
 It also soothes the mucous membrane of your stomach.

 Ways to Use Carom Seeds for Heartburn

 - Take 1 tsp of carom seeds and add it to a pinch of black salt.
 Have it.
 If you can’t have it like this, gulp it with some water.